Smiling Plasmaton Emoji

 The children’s books of E. Nesbit, an English children’s author whose books were published in the early twentieth century, including The Railway Children, Five Children and It, The Phoenix and the Carpet and The Woodbegoods.

 Brendan is on Twitter as @brandybongos, Nathan is @nathanbottomley, Todd is @toddbeilby, and Richard is @RichardLStone.
 The Flight Through Entirety theme was arranged by Cameron Lam.
 You can follow the podcast on Twitter at @FTEpodcast.

 We’re also on Facebook, and you can check out our website at flightthroughentirety.com.
 Please consider rating or reviewing us on iTunes, or we’ll beset you with bipedal fibreglass turds and bubbles of Fairy Liquid until you agree to watch Time-Flight again.
 This side of madness or the other.

 Doctor Who in 10 Seconds

-While Brendan edits the next episode of Doctor Who in 10 Seconds, in which he speedily summarises the delightfully strange and groundbreaking Doctor Who Series 5, why not take the opportunity to watch all of the previous videos in the series by visiting the webpage or, better still, subscribing to it on YouTube?
+While Brendan edits the next episode of Doctor Who in 10 Seconds, in which he speedily summarises the delightfully strange and groundbreaking Doctor Who Series 5, why not take the opportunity to watch all of the previous videos in the series by checking out the playlist on YouTube?